 A lifetime TFT questions answer-er... us the breeder!

 We will be here to answer questions, just ask away and we will be happy to help!
 Contact us if you are having any kind of issue with your TFT.

 **Please continue reading below the image...!! :-) .

 Cooper (Laney's puppy, LuLu's brother)

 How our puppies are placed:

-2) Once the new puppies have arrived we normally wait a few weeks and then we start contacting people on our lists to see if they might want a pup from this litter, want to wait for a future litter, or if they have already found a pup and would like to be removed from the lists.
-Being on our lists does not guarantee that we will have a puppy for you.
-If you place a deposit and we do not have a puppy for you born within 6 months of when you placed your deposit, you can choose to have your deposit refunded or you can continue to wait for another 6 months for a future litter(s).
+2) Once the new puppies have arrived, we normally wait about a week, and then we start contacting people on our waiting list to see if the people might want a pup from this litter, want to wait for a future litter, or if they have already found a pup and would like to be removed from the lists.

 3) We do try to help match people with the pup that seems to best fit their situation.
 Whenever possible we try to give people the option to pick which puppy they would like, but this is not always a possibility due to numbers in each litter.
 Toy breeds generally have small litters, so there are not always multiple males or females to choose from.
 First priority/first pick is always given to us if we plan to keep any puppies from the litter.
 Show puppies are also placed first before companion puppies are matched with their new owners.
 Even though we are a show breeder, there are many litters where we do not place puppies in show homes, so do not be discouraged about inquiring if you are interested in a pet.
 We often place beautiful, show-quality TFT puppies in companion homes because we know they will be loved, and that's the most important thing to us!!